Adopting A Child From China FAQs

 Why adopt from China?

 China Adoption is one of the most stable and established international adoption programs available.
-China provides adoption service through the China Center for Children’s Welfare and Adoption (CCCWA).
+China provides adoption services through the China Center for Children’s Welfare and Adoption (CCCWA).
 At this time, adoptions from CCCWA are waiting children with special needs.
-(If you not considering a waiting child or special needs child, consider the adopting from Korea or Thailand.)
+If you not considering a waiting child or special needs child, consider adopting from Korea or Thailand.
 CCCWA gives children with special needs priority, so the process is expedited to ensure these children quickly find a loving family.
-Some of the major advantages are:
+Some of the major advantages of adopting from China are:

 - Medical histories provided and updates can be requested

 - You control which child is to be matched